joshukraine/ofreport.com-v1/source/articles/2014-11-smoky-mountain-shindig.html.markdown

 In addition to the teaching sessions, there were family activities, sporting events, and gatherings for singles.
 In past years, there have been many new marriages which came about as a result of young people meeting one another for the first time at a Shindig.

-NGJ also set up an exhibit hall where vendors could sell various products and services for families. *Bible First!* had a table there, and we were excited for the opportunity to share our vision with many who were interested in evangelism.
-One man who stopped by our table has already been using *Bible First!* materials in a prison here in the US!
+NGJ also set up an exhibit hall where vendors could sell various products and services for families. *Bible First* had a table there, and we were excited for the opportunity to share our vision with many who were interested in evangelism.
+One man who stopped by our table has already been using *Bible First* materials in a prison here in the US!

 If you’d like to learn more about the Shindig, be sure to visit <a href="http://www.nogreaterjoy.org/shindig" target="_blank">www.nogreaterjoy.org/shindig</a>.
 All the sessions were recorded on video and I believe they will be made available soon.